SailyTeam/Saily/README.md

 ## Bug Report

-### Critical/Fatal Issue

-If you are experience critical issue such as boot looped your device or system file missing issue:
+If you are experience any issue, please file a report on issue page.

-- write email to master@233owo.com ASAP

-We need following information about a fatal error:
+We need following information about an error:

 - your device identify: iPhone/iPad X,X
 - your network condition: WiFi, Mobile Network, Ethernet...
 - the version of our app you installed
 - the system version of your device

-We will cancel the matching release immediately until its proved safe to work.

-### General Issue/Feature Request
+- the APT report if the bug is related with installation
+- the /Library/dpkg folder if is related with installed section

 There is bug all around the world.
-Feel free to open an issue.
 Be sure to check around if there is any duplicated otherwise we would close yours.

 - Your next bug is not a bug, it is a feature. cc/ Apple